mattriley/agile-avatars/docs/dependencies/eslint.md

-A static code analysis tool for identifying problematic patterns found in JavaScript code.
+#### Purpose

-Notes:
+Identify problematic patterns found in JavaScript code and automatic code formatting.

-- Also used for automatic code formatting.
+#### Alternatives considered

-- I had originally used prettier for code formatting but was regularly dissatisfied with the results.
+Prettier was used for code formatting however the results were not satisfying.